 The order of the District Forum has been challenged by the appellants firstly on the ground that the District Forum has committed patent illegality in drawing a conclusion that the basic amenities were not provided in the area where the plot in question is located, rather, the opposite parties were fully justified in deducting 10% of the total price out of the deposited amount in terms of the HUDA policy coupled with the rules and regulations of the opposite parties.
 The submission made as such cannot be brushed aside.
 Surprisingly enough the District Forum has itself recorded in its order that basic amenities like roads, electricity water supply and sewerage had been provided in the area where the plot in question is located but school, shopping centers, telephone exchange and Post Office facilities had not been provided at the time of offer of possession of the plot was made to the complainant.
-It has been overlooked by the District Forum that that the above said additional necessities cannot be considered as condition precedent so as to draw a conclusion of deficiency on the part of the opposite parties.
+It has been overlooked by the Forum that that the above said additional necessities cannot be considered as ondition recedent so as to draw a conclusion of deficiency on the part of the opposite arties.
 In fact, all the essential basic amenities like roads, electricity, water and sewerage had been provided by the opposite parties at the time when offer of possession of the plot was made to the complainant.
 The main reason furnished from the side of the complainant for surrender of the plot is the additional demand on account of land compensation made from the complainant.
 It cannot be denied that as per Clause-9 of the allotment letter it has been specifically provided that the mentioned price in the allotment letter is tentative to the extent any enhancement made on the basis of the award made by the competent authority under the Land Acquisition Act shall also be payable proportionately, determined by the Authority to be paid within 30 days of the demand made.
 This condition is a part of bilateral agreement and cannot be considered as oppressive condition so as to give a right to the complainant to surrender the plot on that account, rather, it has to be taken that the financial position of the complainant did not allow her to pay the additional amount and for that reason she opted to surrender the plot.
-Learned counsel for the appellants drawn attention of this Commission towards letter Annexure A-4 written by the complainant to the Estate Officer, HUDA, Panipat wherein it has been written by the complainant that "I am unable to pay the instalments of the plot, the financial condition of her house is neakand therefore I am surrendering my plot."
+Learned counsel for the appellants drawn attention of this Commission towards letter Annexure A-4 written by the complainant to the Estate Officer, HUDA, Panipat wherein it has been written by the complainant that neither she was in need of plot nor she had money to deposit money and therefore, she had no other option except to surrender the plot.
 Thus, the surrender made by the respondent (complainant) was voluntarily without any coercion from the side of the opposite parties.